 COVID Response Leadership

-The College’s Public Health R.N., reporting to the Director of Health Services and in consultation with the College’s medical advisor, has primary responsibility for monitoring all public health concerns, including COVID, and implementing appropriate mitigation strategies.
+As the Public Health Registered Nurse, Alyssa Price BSN, RN, in consultation with the College’s medical advisor, has primary responsibility for monitoring all public health concerns, including COVID, and implementing appropriate mitigation strategies.

 Questions and comments may be sent to email@example.com